tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

     -  Modify the **sqlservername** to be something unique such as "azsecurity-\[your initials or first name\]".

     -  Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab.

-    >**Note**:  User Object Id is meant to be the object id of a user that will be added as an administrator to an Azure Key Vault instance.
-You can type anything here but the permission assignment with fail in the ARM template later unless it is a valid Azure Active Directory User Object Id.
-You can find your object id by opening a new Azure portal window and navigating to the Azure Active Directory blade, select **Users**, search for your user account, select it, in the window you will see the **Object ID** field.
-Click the copy link, then paste the value into the template object user id text box.

     -  Check the **I agree to the terms and conditions stated above** checkbox.